Mackrell and Thomas – Probate and Power of Attorney

-Mark Hunter, solicitor at Mackrell and Thomas has been preparing Powers of Attorney and carrying out Probate work for almost 25 years.
+Mark Hunter, solicitor at Mackrell and Thomas has been preparing Powers of Attorney and carrying out Probate work for 25 years.

 If you are not enjoying the best of health, we are more than happy to visit you in the privacy of your own home.

 We also offer FREE storage facilities for important documents such as Wills and Title Deeds.

 We can help recently bereaved clients to deal with their loved ones’ affairs.
 We offer a free consultation to provide you with guidance and advice on what to consider when a loved one dies.
 We can advise you on how to register the death, making funeral arrangements, and who should be notified.

 Our aim is to provide you and your family with practical support and advice at a difficult time.

 We can offer you a wide range of private client services including: